NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/AWS/README.md

 ![workflow diagram](images/Workflow_diagram.png)

-## **Before Starting**
-These tutorials were designed to be used on Google Cloud Platforms (GCP), with the aim of requiring nothing but the files within this GitHub repository.
-However, you do need to set up your Google account to access GCP and the Vertex AI Workbench to use the notebooks.
-The steps you need before getting started:
-- Set up a Google Cloud account
-- Create a project
-- Enable billing
-- Enable APIs (Compute Engine API, Cloud Storage API, Google Batch)
-- Create a Nextflow service account (only needed for tutorial 4)
-- Create a Cloud Storage bucket ([details](https://cloud.google.com/storage/docs/creating-buckets))

-More detailed instructions of the above steps can be found [here](docs/Before_beginning.md).
-Or you can also refer to [NIH Cloud Lab README](https://github.com/STRIDES/NIHCloudLabGCP) for more instructions.

 ## **Getting Started**

 This repository contains several notebook files which serve as bioinformatics WGBS workflow tutorials.
 To view these notebooks on GCP, the following steps will guide you through setting up a virtual machine on Google Cloud Platform, downloading our tutorial files, and running those files.